serenasligh/VaderLink/README.md

-# Vader-5-Pro-Keysticks-Link
+# VaderLink
-A niche solution for the lads n ladies out there who love Keysticks and extra controller buttons. 💖🎮
+A niche solution for the lads n ladies out there who love Keysticks and all the extra buttons on the Vader 5 Pro gamepad. 💖🎮